-Wikileaks founder Julian Assange's extradition to the US has been blocked by a UK judge.
+The extradition of Wikileaks founder Julian Assange to the US has been approved by UK Home Secretary Priti Patel.

-Assange is accused of conspiring to hack into US military databases to acquire sensitive secret information, which was then published on the Wikileaks website.
+Assange is accused of conspiring to hack into US military databases to acquire sensitive secret information, which was then published by Wikileaks.

-Assange had spent almost seven years inside the Ecuadorian embassy in London, saying he was a victim of human-rights abuses and would face a life sentence if extradited.
+For almost seven years - until April 2019 - Assange took refuge inside the Ecuadorian embassy in London, where he sought asylum to avoid extradition.
+He claimed he was a victim of human-rights abuses and would face a life sentence if extradited.

-At the time he fled to the embassy, he had been facing extradition to Sweden on allegations of sexual assault - a case that was later dropped.
+At the time, he had been facing extradition to Sweden on allegations of sexual assault - a case that was later dropped.

 What is extradition?

-Extradition is the internationally recognised legal process under which one country can ask another to hand over a suspect to face trial.
+Extradition allows one country to ask another to hand over a suspect to face trial.

-It is one of the cornerstones of justice in the modern world.
-It helps nations to co-operate in tracking down criminals, and to then send them to face trial in the country where their offences were committed.
+It helps nations co-operate in tracking down criminals, and makes it easier to then send those criminals to face trial in the country where their offences were committed.

 How is extradition agreed between countries?

-Some nations have very tight rules - Germany's constitution, for instance, allows only the extradition of its own citizens to other EU states or international courts.
+Some nations have very tight rules: Germany's constitution, for instance, allows only the extradition of its own citizens to other European Union (EU) states or international courts.

 So how does extradition from the UK to the US work?

 Once the individual has been detained, a judge examines the request.
-The judge must be satisfied that the individual is definitely the suspect the US is after and that the alleged crime is an offence that could lead to trial in the UK, had the incident happened on its territory.
+The judge must be satisfied that the individual is definitely the suspect the US seeks, and that the alleged crime is an offence that could lead to trial in the UK, had the incident happened on its territory.

-The judge must also consider other bars to extradition, such as whether the person has already been prosecuted for the crime or whether the offence happened in a different country entirely.
+The judge must also consider whether the person has already been prosecuted for the crime, or whether the offence happened in a different country entirely.

-Under UK law, Parliament has banned extraditing anyone to face a trial in a country that has the death penalty unless the requesting nation has promised not to impose it.
+Under UK law, Parliament has banned extraditing anyone to face trial in a country that has the death penalty, unless the requesting nation has promised not to impose it.

-The UK has historically blocked a number of extraditions to the US on human-rights grounds - the most significant case being that of Gary McKinnon.
-The self-confessed hacker was wanted for targeting US government computers, but in 2012 the government barred his extradition, saying he was too ill to face trial abroad.
+The most significant case was that of Gary McKinnon.
+The self-confessed hacker was wanted for targeting US government computers, but the UK said he was too ill to face trial abroad.

 Must evidence of guilt be provided for extradition?

-No. Under British law, many nations do not have to provide our judges with detailed, or "prima facie", evidence that the suspect is guilty.
+No. Under British law, many nations do not have to provide our judges with detailed evidence that the suspect is guilty.

-What this means in practice is that a British judge does not need to be sure that the individual would be convicted at the end of a trial.
+What this means in practice is that a British judge does not need to be sure that the individual would be convicted.

-The requesting nations in this category are simply required to explain to our courts that there is a case that needs answering - and our judges take their word for it.
+The requesting nations are simply required to explain to UK courts that there is a case that needs answering.

-That is because the UK has concluded that each of these countries - which includes the US - has laws and safeguards in place that guarantee independent judges and a legal right to a fair trial.
+This is because the UK has concluded that these countries - which include the US - has laws and safeguards in place which guarantee independent judges and a legal right to a fair trial.

 Other nations would have to provide fuller evidence of their case to a British court.

 In contrast, the US will not send someone to face trial in the UK before its judges are sure the evidence is strong.
-That is because the US Constitution says nobody can be arrested and detained without proof of "probable cause" - a standard legal test in all its criminal cases.
+That is because the US Constitution says nobody can be arrested and detained without proof of "probable cause".